aouab-benssiba/ethical_cybersec_research/deepseek_breakjail.md

 # DeepSeek have the same old chat-GPT vulnerabilities, after inputting arbitrary text to breakjail it security measures.
-- in this case, we try to extract two types of consoles one is breakjail, the other one is restricted.
+- in this case, we try to craft a prompt to extract two types of consoles one is breakjail, the other one is restricted.
   ## as shown below the breakjail exploit and the chat response

 ![Screenshot 2025-01-31 203731](https://github.com/user-attachments/assets/46d6da74-3b92-4644-a9cf-d62a11daf6bb)